vkuprin/rails-chat/components/authentication/README.md

 ```

 Run the migrations:

 ```bash
 $ rake db:migrate
 ```

-Finally, in order to make devise work, you should define the following environment keys in your env file:
+Finally, in order to make devise work, you should define the following environment keys in your environment file:

 ```bash
 DEVISE_JWT_SECRET=